outdreamer/build-a-cure/docs/tasks/function_to_do.md

         3. 'apply inputs of solutions (like causes of solution success) to create solutions' but combines other components of the other workflows, like the 'starting position' of workflow 2, a 'function' used in workflow 1, and the general 'structure' of workflow 3

-    - find the most testable solution structures (like 'solution components') that are the most testably true/false & apply those structures when building a solution
+    - identify possible solution structures that are the most testable (like 'solution components'), as in the most testably true/false & apply those structures when building a solution
       - example: for the 'find a prediction function' problem, find the probable subset functions that can be proved as true/false the quickest & assemble a prediction function out of those functions or adjustments to them to fit in or fit together with the other functions (like in a subset function sequence or fit together for continuity/curvature or fit into the same function with adjustments)
       - workflow fit: this is similar to the solutions or workflows:
         - 'find the most different possibilities to form a solution space and start filtering/testing/adjusting those to find a solution'